ucnl/diy.github.io/projects/underwater_housings/project3_1_en.md

 | [**EN**](project3_1_en.md) \| [**RU**](project3_1_ru.md) |

-# Project №3: Underwater housings - Battery canister
+# Project №3.
+Part 1: Underwater housings - Battery canister

 > _"If I had it [life] to do all over again, I'd have been a plumber" (C) Albert Einstein_